wassname/LoRA_are_lie_detectors/research_log.md

 - [ ] I still am confused why IA3 hardly train it to lie, so I an now trying the opposite KLDiv loss.
 And I might try ULU loss.
 - [ ] :bug: my known lie doesn't make sense anymore?
 Well truth is when examples of truth are given (and maybe it's asked to tell the truth?)
 I would need to analyze this seperatly, but getting say N tokens.
 And trying differen't combinatiuons of system prompt, and n-shot examples
 - [ ] :bug: fix the intervention thing in the model training nb
+- [ ] in PEFT/LORA they use out_project  and gc2 as well! "phi": ["Wqkv", "out_proj", "fc1", "fc2"], maybe try those to

+use the importance matrix in the VAE!
+But first make sure the feature are usefull

+# 2024-01-03 08:16:19

+Cleaning probe code.
+Need to rerun 06b.
+And try diff importance matrix with LR

+With no importance matrix: 17 mins, and 0.64 auroc w matrix 10 min 0.6731 top 1%, 10 sec and  0.64
+abs top 1% 11s 0.66
+top 1% abs, just Wqkv 0.646
+top 1% abs, just fc1 0.66

+Findings
+**So fc1 better**
+**importance matrix helps**
+**abs** is better

+top abs 20%. runtime=1.5min, auc= 0.62
+top 3%, 0.64

+TODO try pl bolt on lr
+try my own pl methods...